Iris setosa: Japanese variants

-Iris setosa var. hondoensis was found in Hondo, Japan, in 1930.
-It has large purple flowers and is low-branching, robust, and approximately 80 cm high.
-It is assumed to be a hybrid with Iris laevigata.
-It has chromosome numbers of 2n=54, but may be triploid.
+The hondoensis variety of Iris setosa was found in Hondo in 1930.
+This variety has large purple flowers and is low-branching, robust, and approximately 80 cm high.
+The variety is assumed to be a hybrid with Iris laevigata.
+Var. hondoensis has chromosome numbers of 2n=54, but it may be triploid.

-Iris setosa var. nasuensis, found near the city of Nasu, grows up to 1 m tall.
-It has broader leaves than other varieties of Iris setosa and large flowers (similar to 'Iris laevigata'), but small bracts.
-Like var. hondoensis, it has chromosome numbers of 2n=54, but may be triploid.
+The nasuensis variety of Iris setosa, found near the city of Nasu, grows up to 1 m tall.
+This variety has broader leaves than other varieties of Iris setosa and large flowers (similar to 'Iris laevigata'), but small bracts.
+Like var. hondoensis, var. nasuensis has chromosome numbers of 2n=54, but it may be triploid.

-Iris 'Shiga Ayame' is a hybrid of Iris setosa and Iris sanguinea.
-It was found in the Shiga Highlands near the city of Nagano, in 1930 by Yokouchi and Koidzumi, and it was named after the area in which it was discovered.
-The inner perianths of this iris are an intermediate type between its two parents.
+Iris 'Shiga Ayame' is a hybrid of the two species Iris setosa and Iris sanguinea.
+The hybrid was found in the Shiga Highlands near the city of Nagano in 1930 by botanists Fumito Yokouchi and Genichi Koidzumi; it was named after the area where it was discovered.
+The inner perianths of this iris are an intermediate type between those of its two parents.

-Named cultivars of I. setosa include:
+Named cultivars of Iris setosa include the following: